orionrobots/orionrobots.github.io/wiki/rotundus.md

 ---
 layout: page
-title: Rotundus
+title: Rotundus Ground Bot
 date: 2005-05-25 19:20:43
 ---
 ![](/galleries/gallery-1-common-images/168-rotundus.jpg)
-Rotundus is a spherical <a class="wiki" href="/wiki/security_robots.html" title="Security Robots">Security Robot</a>.
+Rotundus was a spherical <a href="/wiki/security_robots.html" title="Security Robots">Security Robot</a>.
 As it is a small sphere - it can negotiate many landscapes, including water, though not stairs.
 Beyond its obvious weakness - it is capable of sensing intruders and alerting others to their presence.

 At the time of writing it is only a prototype, and may not be available for a short while.